pixelyunicorn/2019-website-portfolio/_work/00-SEPTA-522aa8a7-aa99-4e64-8aa6-1e1ddba5cdee.md

 # Easy to Navigate

 We built a single page application that updates dynamically with content provided by SEPTA.
-The page familiar to existing users but made more straightforward to navigate, a cleaner layout that makes icons easier to see, and icons.
+The page is familiar to existing users, with a cleaner layout that makes an extensive list of routes easier to navigate.

 <blockquote class="accent-light-bg text-center">
 	<strong>Main Page</strong>